binerogroup/documentation/README.md

 ## Build requirements

-You need Python 3 and tox 3.
-Install tox 3.27.1 or earlier with pip or use the package manager of your choice.
+You need Python 3 and tox.
+Install tox with pip or use the package manager of your choice.

 ## Building the documentation

-Run ``tox -e docs`` to run sphinx-build.
+Run ``tox run -e docs`` to run sphinx-build.
 The built documentation will be in the ``build/html`` directory.

 ## Build and preview documentation locally

-Run ``tox -e run`` to build the documentation and serve it locally on http://localhost:8000 for preview.
+Run ``tox run -e run`` to build the documentation and serve it locally on http://localhost:8000 for preview.